Import operators using a CSV file

 - Click the filename, and clickOpento upload the file into the system.The filename appears in the Operator CSV File field on the Import Operator screen.
 Each of the columns from the import file are listed in theSelect the columns to importsection.

-- Select each of the columns of data you want to import or clickSelect All.
+- Select the columns of data you want to import or clickSelect All.

-- Review theColumns that cannot be importedlist to make sure it does not contain important data that you must be able to view withinBlackBerry Alert.
-If the list contains important columns of information, contactBlackBerry Alertcustomer support for help.
+- Review theColumns that cannot be importedlist to verify that it does not contain important data that you must be able to view withinBlackBerry AtHoc.
+If the list contains important columns of information, contactBlackBerry AtHocCustomer Support for help.

 - ClickImport.
 The Importing Operators window opens.